hashicorp/terraform-provider-tfe/website/docs/d/slug.html.markdown

 ---
 layout: "tfe"
 page_title: "Terraform Enterprise: tfe_slug"
-sidebar_current: "docs-datasource-tfe-version-files"
+sidebar_current: "docs-datasource-tfe-slug"
 description: |-
-  Manages version files.
+  Manages files.
 ---
 # Data Source: tfe_slug

 Use this data source to point to a source path that contains files, and auto generate a checksum of the contents of that directory.
+This is used to determine uniqueness of a directory.

 ## Example Usage